ALL THE INFO YOU NEED

 Isabelle (Ops) 021 175 6708

-The H&S check-in person is yet to be determined.
+The H&S check-in person will be Tim.

 If you encounter trouble and need assistance on the day, this is also the person to contact.